Frequently Asked Questions

 A. We do what we can to make it possible for donors and sponsors to meet the child they support.
 It is possible most of the time, but we do need to say it not always possible.
 We need plenty of notice to make sure that the child is available.
 Children are usually at school 6 - 6 1/2 days per week and most are free part or all of Sunday.
 Staff need to be available too.
 What frequently works is for the student to come to us at CEF with a family member on a Sunday.

 We have students as little as 10 minutes away from our office, but many are considerably further away.
-We suggest that if you know you will be coming to Vietnam and wish to meet the child you sponsor you let us know when you make your request to sponsor a child.
+We suggest that if you know you will be coming to Vietnam and wish to meet the child you sponsor, that you let us know when you make your request to sponsor a child.
 We then will organize for you to sponsor a child who is not too far away from our office.

 Visiting children far from the office would involve you hiring a car and driver and taking one of our staff with you.
 Staff sometimes haven't got the required flexibility in their schedule to do this.
 In this situation sometimes it works for the child and a family member to come to us, if the sponsor or donor can fund their transport.